Grayming/Summarization_triplets/README.md

 Step 4: Graph custering with graph_clustering in "Graph.py", use the graclus_cluster algorithm.
 (Refer to http://www.cs.utexas.edu/users/inderjit/public_papers/multilevel_pami.pdf).

 Step 5: Sentence compression (title generation) within each cluster.
 See "takahe.py".
-(Refer to https://www.aclweb.org/anthology/N13-1030.pdf, https://www.aclweb.org/anthology/C10-1037.pdf)
+(Refer to https://www.aclweb.org/anthology/N13-1030.pdf, https://www.aclweb.org/anthology/C10-1037.pdf) This part has not been added to the whole framework.
+The centroid of each cluster is now used.

 To run the whole framework, 'run_main.py'.
 To be done for whole flow.